-Logit model has been trained and tested on Sample 1 and Sample 2 respectively.
-After final model is replicated on Consensus sample.
-Dataset is assigned to the three samples described in Section 3.
-The financial indicators used in final logit-model are presented in Table 1.
-Fitting results are presented in Table 2.14
+The logit model has been trained and tested on Sample 1 and Sample 2 respectively.
+Then the final model is replicated on the Consensus sample.
+The dataset is assigned to the three samples described in Section 3.
+The financial indicators used in final logit model are presented in Table 1.
+The fitting results are presented in Table 2.14